Flaky Test Detection: How to Find and Fix Unreliable Tests

 The analytics page surfaces your most problematic tests:

-• Run count - How many times the test has been observed
+• Total runs - How many times the test has been executed

 • Last seen - When the flaky behavior last occurred